 Powdered sugar– just a couple Tablespoons is all you need.
 This dough isn’t overly sweet, and the icing provides the sweetness in this recipe.

 How to Make a Kringle

 STEP 1.
 Make the pastry bottom layer.
 The “crust.”

 Mix crust ingredients together into a ball.
 Separate the dough into two small balls.
 On two cookie sheets, pat into two large horseshoes, about 2-3 inches wide (my baking sheet is 12 inch).

 Just a note: The dough will be very sticky at this stage.
 You will think you are doing something wrong, just trust me, it’s supposed to be gooey!
 Resist the urge to add more flour.

 STEP 2.
 Make the “filling”.
 Or second layer of pastry dough.

 In a small saucepan, heat 1 cup water and ½ cup butter to boiling.
 Remove from heat, beat in 1 cup flour.
 Add eggs, one at a time.
 Add powdered sugar and almond extract.
 This will be paste-ish.
 It’s ok.

-Spread on top of crust layer.
+Spread on top of crust layers.
 Bake for 40-45 minutes in a 375 degree oven.
 Cool on baking sheet for 10 minutes, then remove to a wire rack.

 STEP 3.
 Make the icing.